-The risk management policies within the different areas in which the Group operates are determined by the analysis of investment projects, taking into account the macroeconomic environment and the situation of the financial markets, as well as the analysis of the management of the Group's assets.
-For this purpose, we have instruments that allow us to identify them sufficiently in advance or to avoid them, minimizing the risks
+The risk management policies within the different areas in which the Group taking into account the macroeconomic environment and the situation of the financial markets, as well as the analysis of the management of the assets composing the Group.
+To this end, we have instruments that allow us to identify them sufficiently in advance or to avoid them, minimising risks.